juseg/alps/articles/erosion/response-referee2.md

     erosion at such altitudes (Sanders et al., 2012) are not captured by the velocity-based glacier erosion power-laws.

-TODO: also emphasize this uncertainty in several of our plots by using hatches over areas of limited glacier cover, documented in the figure captions?
+To avoid over-interpretation from future readers, this uncertainty was highlighted in several of our plots (including Figs. 3 and 7 ) using hatches over periods of limited glacier volume, documented in the figure captions.

 > As the comment (lines 221-222) on erosion distribution during advance,
 > retreat and maxima is of great interest, it would be useful to illustrate